jasonhand/snackablecloud/content/post/1c-capex-vs-opex.md

 [Watch Video](https://twitter.com/i/status/1258411264532901892)

-Hey the cloud is just somebody else's computer.
-Also, somebody else's servers, infrastructure, data center, etc, that is probably better than yours. @bbenz and @jasonhand break it down here:
+In a world of acronymns - CAPEX and OPEX are another two to add to the long list.
+However how about spending some time with @amykatenicho and @jasonhand to break down the two terms with examples #az900